Accounts Receivable Financing

 How does Accounts Receivable Financing Work?

-Accounts receivables financing agreements can be structured in multiple ways but usually with the basis of either an asset sale or of those receivables in the form of a small business loan or advance.
-The most common types of funding products for financing accounts receivable are Invoice Financing (Factoring), Asset-Based Business Loans (ABL), or Future receivables sale and purchase agreements.
+Accounts receivable financing can be defined in a couple of ways.
+This type of financing is structured by an asset sale of receivables from a business either by a small business loan or a business cash advance.
+The most well-known receivable funding products for financing accounts receivable are Invoice Financing (Factoring), Asset-Based Business Loans (ABL), or a Revenue Based Financing Agreement.

 As a go-to accounts receivable financing provider, AdvancePoint Capital can help with a wide range of options and business loans you can rely on.
 Our seamless user experience puts the power of funds in your hands so that you can manage cash flow problems, expansion, growth, and beyond.